rylarson/tao-chef-talk/README.md

-# Agent Convergence Lab Demo Slides
+# TAO Chef Talk Slide Deck

 These are the demo slides.
 Go  [here](http://rylarson.github.io/tao-chef-talk) to see a live version of the slides.